 Dr. Vogt is Associate Professor of Psychiatry at Boston University School of Medicine and Research Psychologist in the Women’s Health Sciences Division of the National Center for Posttraumatic Stress Disorder, VA Boston Healthcare System.
 One of her primary research interests is in deployment stressors associated with postdeployment health and well-being among military and veteran populations.
 Dr. Vogt is co-author of the Deployment Risk and Resilience Inventory (DRRI), a suite of scales for assessing key psychosocial risk and resilience factors among military and veteran populations.
 Dr. Vogt also has an interest in mental health stigma as it relates to health-care use and is PI of a large-scale study to examine stigma and other barriers to VA health-care use.

-- VA Boston Healthcare System
+- Researcher, VA Boston Healthcare System

 - Northeastern University, PhD

 - Northeastern University, MA